Yousef-Maghrabi/brewly-api/README.md

 * How to return **JSON responses**
 * How to serve **static images and HTML pages**
 * How to structure data without a database
-* How to separate routes, data, and public assets cleanly
+* How to separate data and public assets cleanly

 ---